Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 ## 3DGS-to-PC

 Once each of the 3DGS scenes had been trained, we required that this scene be converted into a point cloud.
 This repo can convert any 3DGS scene into a dense point cloud with impressive colouring and detail.
-Ultimately, this is useful for converting the 3DGS format, which typically requires a specialised renderer to view, to a point cloud format (which most 3D viewing software will support).
+This framework is useful for converting the 3DGS format, which typically requires a specialised renderer to view, to a point cloud format (which most 3D viewing software will support).

 Link: https://github.com/Lewis-Stuart-11/3DGS-to-PC